avinshe/Neural_Network_From_Scratch/README.md

 Honestly, the code is not great with time complexity O(epochs*input_size).
 But, it does the job of classification with good accuracy.
 Perhaps, if I spent more time with literature review, I would be able to optimize the code.
 Who knows?
 Maybe I can build a whole new AI megacity if I spend enough time.
 No, I’m not crazy.
 I took an online assessment that said I’m very normal :)

-### NOTE: Parts of code are referenced from online.
-I guess I did not technically start from scratch.
-Don't come at me bruh!
-I'm confessing before you find out.

 Implementations:
 1. Hidden Layer
     - Sigmoid Activation